risk-first/website/practices/Coding.md

 And you can see _why_ this is true:  the more code you write, the more [Complexity Risk](Complexity-Risk) you now have on the project, and the more [Dead End Risk](Complexity-Risk) you've picked up in case it's wrong.
 This is why [The Agile Manifesto]() stresses:

-> Simplicity--the art of maximizing the amount of work not done--is essential.
+> "Simplicity -the art of maximizing the amount of work not done- is essential."
+[Agile Manifesto](http://agilemanifesto.org/)

 ### Prototyping